Yue-Jiang/pzfx/cran-comments.md

 Maintainer: 'Yue Jiang <rivehill@gmail.com>'

   I am the maintainer and this is correct.

+There were two flagged spelling issues in read_col.Rd:

+* "XFormat"
+* "YFormat"

+  These are inherited from GraphPad Prism and are spelled correctly.

 ## Downstream dependencies
 This is a new package and there are no downstream dependencies at this time.